 In FY2023, two heat exchanger systems were upgraded in the Agora building (rooms 7-004 and 7-165).
-Three additional Agora systems were upgraded in FY2024 (rooms 7-402, 7-405, and 7-408), with preliminary design work already underway for the next upgrade in FY2025 in room 7-303.
+Three additional Agora systems were upgraded in FY2024 (rooms 7-402, 7-405, and 7-408), with preliminary design work already underway for future upgrades in the Agora and Power Plant.
 Further similar upgrades in other buildings, including the energy intensive Research Laboratory, are planned to be completed in the coming years.
 One of the positive byproducts of the upgrades is that the temperature of the main district heating loop is anticipated to decrease, which should allow for more heat recovery opportunities.